Burn Eclipse Che to the ground

 What if you just want a simple setup where you manage the accounts yourself?
 Absolutely not, not supported.
 You *must* use an OIDC provider.
 Older versions of Che came with a builtin instance of Keycloak, a self-hostable OIDC provider.
 However newer versions don't have it and you would have to set up Keycloak yourself to use them - and Keycloak is itself a behemoth of complexity and poor documentation that you'll spend a week trying to set up, believe me I tried.

 Thus, we had to roll back to an older version - v7.41.2 - for our use case, which has the builtin Keycloak.

 Oh, and the latest version when we started was v7.46.0.
 Notice what that means?
 They're using semver wrong!
 They made a huge breaking change without incrementing the major version!
 This is made even worse by... something I'll get to.

 The whole thing is barely documented.
-Their web documentation leaves a lot to be answered, and there are pages in the old version of it that have no equivalent in the new version and so redirect to something irrelevant when you try to view the latest version.
+Their web documentation leaves a lot to be answered, and there are pages in the old version of it that have no equivalent in the new version and so redirect to something irrelevant when you click the "stable" link.